krother/pandas_go_to_space/index.rst

 .. card::
    :shadow: lg

-   In the endless voids of space, there is a civilization of pandas.
+   Long long ago, in a galaxy far far away, there lived pandas who were traveling space.
-   They are peaceful explorers and skilled data scientists.
+   They were peaceful explorers and skilled data scientists.

-   The pandas send out their fleet to travel the stars, to discover new worlds and new tastes of bamboo no creature has tasted before.
+   The pandas sent out their spaceships to travel the stars, to discover new worlds new tastes of bamboo no creature has tasted before and to plot all data they found on their way.

 .. figure:: planet.png